Spec-DY/Learn-Vision-Transformer/README.md

 2. Watch how it gets divided into patches
 3. Observe the attention patterns between different parts of the image
 4. See the final prediction

-## Conclusion

-Vision Transformers represent a fundamental shift in how computers understand images.
-While the technology is complex, the idea is intuitive: look at everything at once and pay attention to how the parts relate to each other - much like how humans process visual information!

-Thank you for your attention.
-Feel free to try the interactive demo and ask any questions!